Skip navigation

 Home Care

-Home care depends on the type and the cause of neurologic loss.
-(Refer to the specific disorder causing the problem.)
+Home care depends on the type and cause of the problem.

 When to Contact a Medical Professional

-If any loss of movement, sensation, or function occurs, call your health care provider.
+If you have any loss of movement, sensation, or function, contact your health care provider.

 What to Expect at Your Office Visit

-The physical examination will include a detailed examination of nervous system function.
+The physical examination will include a detailed examination of your nervous system function.

-Diagnostic tests vary depending on other symptoms and the suspected cause of the nerve function loss.
-Tests used ot evaluate focal neurologic deficits are aimed at locating the place in the nervous system that is involved.
+Which tests are done depends on your other symptoms and the possible cause of the nerve function loss.
+Tests are used to try to locate the part of the nervous system that is involved.
 Common examples are:

 Alternative Names